Cw-zero/TensorRT_yolo3/README.md

 # Update on 2019-04-19
-- I have optimized and upgraded this project.So：
+- I have optimized and upgraded this project.
+So：
 - If you see this project for the first time, you can jump to [This project](https://github.com/Cw-zero/TensorRT_yolo3_module) directly.
 - If you meet some bug on this project,you can try [This project](https://github.com/Cw-zero/TensorRT_yolo3_module).